Luminoth/coffeenotif/README.md

 * Arduino Zero
 * Arduino WiFi101 Shield and Library
+* SD Card Reader and Library (not yet working - http://forum.arduino.cc/index.php?topic=364248.0)
 * RTCZero Library

 ## Setup

 1. Connect up the pins as noted in coffeenotif.ino
 2. Add a bot to Slack - https://api.slack.com/bot-users
-3. Set the WiFi settings in coffeenotif.ino
+3. Configure settings in config.cfg (not yet working)
-4. Set the Slack API settings in coffeenotif.ino
-5. Adjust the Coffee settings in coffeenotif.ino
+4. Plug it in and enjoy your coffee notifications!